Channel

 PROTO_FILE: The path to a single protocol file;

-DEP_PROTO_TARGETS: Dependent Proto CMake Targets;
+DEP_PROTO_TARGETS: The dependent Proto CMake Targets;

-OPTIONS: Additional parameters passed to protoc;
+OPTIONS: Other parameters passed to protoc;

 Usage example: